vitei/Usagi/README.md

 By [modifying the ECS design pattern](https://github.com/vitei/Usagi/wiki/Component-entity-system-coding) to put a hierarchy at its core we believe we have created a paradigm which is far more practical when trying to manage the complex interactions required in a modern game, as well as improving multi-threading potential.

 The main difficulty with Usagi is that it requires a different way of thinking.
-There is a stronger emphasis on design philosophy than with other engines which, whislt requiring some time to adjust to, leads to better, cleaner, and more maintainable code in the long run.
+There is a stronger emphasis on design philosophy than with other engines which, whilst requiring some time to adjust to, leads to better, cleaner, and more maintainable code in the long run.

 The engine has been proven on a commerical title as well as several internal demos on numerous platforms and APIs.
 The open source release is currently in progress, for more details see the [introduction](https://github.com/vitei/Usagi/wiki/Introduction) and [roadmap](https://github.com/vitei/Usagi/wiki/Roadmap).